wp-plugins/copyright-licensing-tools/readme.txt

 3. An example of the print services dialog

 == Changelog ==

+= 2.5.7 =
+1. Minor text tweaks and fixed typos.
+2. Link to new video.
+3. Exclude authors/categories section is now scrollable if the list is long.
+4. Fixed a bug with exclude authors that included "admin".

 = 2.5.6 =
 1. Added new tutorial videos to the settings page.